humanhighway/inventingwithmonster.github.io/src/pages/20190207-break-the-rules-of-react-hooks.md

 As [Dan notes](https://twitter.com/dan_abramov/status/1093499692422492161):

-> When does conditional state reset?
+> ...the reason it's disallowed is not strictly a technical one.
+It's that any behavior you could pick would be surprising in some case.
+Like, when does conditional state reset?
 What can state inside of an event possibly mean?

 `useState`, to give one example, provides state **for the lifetime of a component**.
 It doesn't make sense to live inside an inline function: